2.6 Dynamic enumerations

 for our enumeration.

-We also added is current
+The is current

-attribute on the enumeration.
-This will allow displaying only active/current salespersons in any selection lists, while still using any inactive items to decode salesperson ID to their name.
+attribute indicates whether or not this is a currently employed salesperson.
+This will allow displaying only active/current salespersons in any selection lists, while still using any inactive items to decode the salesperson ID to their name/description.

 Configuring key type for enumeration